trzy/Laughprop/README.md

 Laughprop is a basic Stable Diffusion based party game developed originally as a demo for the [CVPR2023 demo and art exhibition](https://cvpr2023.thecvf.com/Conferences/2023/CallForDemos).

+Laughprop contains three mini-games:

+1. **It's a Mood**: Given a theme, write a prompt to generate an image.
+Players vote for the best one.
+2. **I'd Watch That**: Players select from a list of movies and play the role of casting director by replacing the original actors with their picks.
+The best voted movie wins.
+3. **What-the-Doodle**: Players describe a scene that they feel they could draw.
+These are revealed to other players who must draw them using simple line doodles.
+An image is generated from the doodle and then passed along for captioning.
+The results are then shown: initial description, image generated from doodle, caption (interpretation).
+Recommended for 3+ players.

 I'm not an experienced web developer so I went with jQuery for the frontend and wrote the backend using Node.js with minimal external dependencies.
 The server and frontend communicate using a WebSocket connection, which seems to work quite well.
 An attempt has been made to make the protocol resilient to disconnects (e.g., if the phone screen turns off).
 This isn't bullet-proof and the entire protocol should be changed to be less stateful.

 ## Setup and Deployment